LoRACLR: Contrastive Adaptation for Customization of Diffusion Models: Experiments

-We conduct ablation studies to evaluate the impact of key parameters.
-By exploring the effects of margin, $\lambda_{\text{delta}}$, and concept count, we identify optimal settings for robust identity preservation and coherence in complex compositions.

-\textbf{Impact of Margin and $\lambda_{\text{delta}}$.} As shown in \cref{fig:ablation}, we explore different values of margin and $\lambda_{\text{delta}}$.
+\paragraph{Ablation Study.} We conduct ablation studies to evaluate the impact of key parameters such as the effects of margin, $\lambda_{\text{delta}}$, and concept count as follows: \paragraph{(i) Impact of Margin and $\lambda_{\text{delta}}$.} As shown in \cref{fig:ablation}, we explore different values of margin and $\lambda_{\text{delta}}$.
 The results demonstrate that our method achieves robust identity preservation and visual coherence with margin values around 0.25–0.5 and $\lambda_{\text{delta}}$ set at 0.001.
-Higher values for either parameter lead to diminished performance in maintaining individual identity and prompt coherence.

-\textbf{Effect of \# Concepts.} Qualitative results in \cref{fig:ablation} further demonstrate that our model maintains identity and visual coherence even with complex multi-concept compositions, highlighting its scalability and robustness.
+Higher values for either parameter lead to diminished performance in maintaining individual identity and prompt coherence. \paragraph{(ii) Effect of Number of Concepts.} Qualitative results in \cref{fig:ablation} further demonstrate that our model maintains identity and visual coherence even with complex multi-concept compositions, highlighting its scalability and robustness.